legopowa/Steppin_Wisdom/README.md

 # Steppin_Wisdom
-A profit calculator for StepN
+A profit calculator for StepN.